JakDudley/Portfolio.1/TESTING.md

 Across Firefox, IE and Edge i ran into an error; When clicking on the image with the link to the reserve page i got the below;
 - To fix this issue i asked the Slack community but i am yet to hear any fix or reason for this message.
 ![Error 404](assets/docs/images/error-display.png)
+- I later found a fix for this error, I needed to link the page to the deployed site instead of reserve.html.

 ## Independent Testing
 To have the best feedback possible i asked a few friends to use the site as if they were a customer and give me there opinions and any bugs they came across.